 CASA of Ventura County offers several initial training courses for new volunteers each year, including evening or morning classes.
-Our training format is called CASA University Training, which consists of 8 in-person classes, 8 online classes, and 3 hours of courtroom observation completed over a 5-week cycle.
+Our training format is called CASA University Training, which consists of 8 in-person classes (which are online via Zoom during the pandemic, but still held at scheduled times), 8 online classes, and 3 hours of courtroom observation completed over a 5-week cycle.
 You must finish all training and observation within the 5 weeks, and all background checks must be completed and cleared in order to be sworn in as a CASA.
 Choose a session that works with your schedule.
 Email Janet[at]casaofventuracounty.org for more information.

 Click on the schedule you're interested in to view the full calendar.